stefantalpalaru/vala-skeleton-autotools/README.md

 ##About##

-Vala project skeleton using autotools.
+Vala project skeleton using autotools (a "hello world" GTK3 desktop application).
 Released under the Creative Commons 0 Public Domain Dedication so you can use it in free or commercial projects.

 ##Usage##